restatedev/documentation/docs/services/deployment/lambda/lambda.md

 ---
-sidebar_position: 4
+sidebar_position: 1
-description: "Learn how to run Restate applications on AWS Lambda."
+description: "Learn how to run Restate Typescript services on AWS Lambda."
 ---

-# AWS Lambda
+# AWS Lambda + Typescript

 ## Deploying services as AWS Lambda functions
 You can run your Restate services as serverless functions on [AWS Lambda](https://aws.amazon.com/lambda/).

 :::tip
 Please take a look at [the Lambda deployment tutorial](/services/deployment/lambda#tutorial) to learn how to deploy your Restate service as a Lambda function.